 - Your farm policy and procedures on preventing lame cows.
-For example cows allowed to walk to the dairy at their own pace - no heads up - · Early identification of lame cows - · Recording and reporting lame cows - See DairyNZ's Healthy Hoof app (dairynz.co.nz/lameness) - Who is responsible for treating lame cows?
-They may require treatment training - Managing lame cows in a separate mob
+For example - cows allowed to walk to the dairy at their own pace - no heads up

+- · Early identification of lame cows

+- · Recording and reporting lame cows

+- Who is responsible for treating lame cows?
+They may require treatment training

+- Managing lame cows in a separate mob